-Oral cancer screenings can identify the signs of disease before it has spread.
+Oral cancer screenings can identify the signs of cancer before it has spread.
 This may be beneficial to those in high-risk groups.
-Regular oral cancer screenings can give patients the advantage of treating cancer in the early stages when there is a higher chance for remission.
+Regular oral cancer screenings can give patients the opportunity to treat cancer in the early stages when there is a higher chance for remission.

 Oral cancer screenings are available at Osuna Dental Care: Chris Y. Kim DDS in Albuquerque and the surrounding area.
 Early detection may make cancer treatment more effective.
 Call us at (505) 884-1989 to schedule an appointment today.

 Regular oral cancer screenings can be as important as regular dental checkups.
 Fortunately, patients can ask to get both procedures done at the same time.
 As per the National Cancer Institute, oral cancer symptoms tend not to appear until the disease has spread.
 Early detection may make oral cancer easier to treat when the chances for remission are higher.

 According to WebMD, everyone should have a dental checkup at least once a year.
 However, experts have yet to reach a consensus on how often patients should go in for an oral cancer screening.
 A dentist may be able to conduct a comprehensive exam to determine how frequently a patient should have screenings.

 “Early detection may make oral cancer easier to treat when the chances for remission are higher.”